Bear in heraldry: Modern civic and provincial heraldry

 A demi bear appears in the crest of Lawson in Canada.
 A grizzly bear, with wings, appears as a supporter in the bearings of Norris, also in Canada.
 Canada has armigers with polar bears in their bearings.
 Chimerical half-bear, half-ravens appear as supporters of the Canadian Heraldic Authority.

 Civic heraldry in Warwickshire abounds in bears.
 A bear is also used, cantingly, in the arms of the Berwick-upon-Tweed Borough Council.

+The coat of arms of German state of Saxony-Anhalt depicts a bear on a red city gate on lower half, which is inherited from the former Free State of Anhalt.
+This is also adopted by arms of several districts of the state for their histories with Anhalt.

 Russian bears (brown bears) and polar bears appear on the coats of arms and flags of numerous Russian federal subjects and cities, including the Republic of Karelia, the Mari El Republic, the city of Veliky Novgorod and Novgorod Oblast, the Yaroslavl Oblast, Khabarovsk Krai, Perm Krai, Zheleznogorsk, Baltasinsky District, the Chukotka Autonomous Okrug, and the Yamalo-Nenets Autonomous Okrug.

 The Finnish region of Satakunta and the corresponding historical province feature a crowned sword-wielding bear on their coats of arms.
 Pori, Satakunta's capital, features a crowned bear's head on its arms.

 The coat of arms of Madrid depicts a bear reaching up into a madroño or strawberry tree (Arbutus unedo) to eat some of its fruit.

 The coat of arms of Carpathian Ukraine, which features a red bear, is used as the coat of arms of the Ukrainian Zakarpattia Oblast; it was formerly used by Subcarpathian Ruthenia, the oblast's predecessor within Czechoslovakia.

 A black bear appears on the coat of arms (and flag) of Przemyśl, Poland.

 A black bear with silver claws and a collar appears on the coat of arms of Samogitia, a cultural region of Lithuania, and the coat of arms of Šiauliai, the capital city of Lithuanian Šiauliai County.